Soyuz Crew Ship Ready for Launch; Space Science in Full Swing

-Category: Space Hits: 1The Soyuz MS-18 rocket, that will launch the Expedition 65 crew to the space station on April 9, is rolled out to the launch pad in Kazakhstan.
+Category: Space Hits: 2The Soyuz MS-18 rocket, that will launch the Expedition 65 crew to the space station on April 9, is rolled out to the launch pad in Kazakhstan.
 Credit: NASA/Bill Ingalls

 The first of two crews launching to the International Space Station in April will blast off from Kazakhstan on Friday.
 The Soyuz MS-18 rocket rolled out to its launch pad this morning as three new Expedition 65 crew members get ready for their long-term space research mission.